vanHeemstraSystems/github-container-registry-hello-world/300/100/README.md

 The ```.gitlab-ci.yml``` file defines two stages, “build” and “release”.

-The “**build**” stage compiles the code by concatenating the contents of the two text files and saves the output to a archive "hello_world.tar" in a directory named “build”.
+The “**build**” stage compiles the code by copying the content of the files to a directory named “build” and archives them as "hello_world.tar".

 It also creates an environment statement ```BUILD_JOB_ID=$CI_JOB_ID``` using the job ID to use it later in the release stage.